bernardpeh/solidity_ninja/README.md

 * should allow acct3 to buy 19 tickets and contract should be destroyed (owner, ticket, price and buyers should be set to 0).
 * acct0 should have 122.5 eth, acct1 have 99 ether and acct2 have 78.5 ether remaining

-# Tutorial 3 - Using External Libraries
+# Tutorial 3 - Libraries and Inheritance

+Useful contracts can be deployed once and reused many times by others.

-Use an [external datetime library](https://github.com/pipermerriam/ethereum-datetime) to get the current day, month and year with current timestamp.
+Create a contract called GetDateTime to use an [external datetime library](https://github.com/pipermerriam/ethereum-datetime) to get the day, month and year with a timestamp.

-Create a new truffle project called DateTime with this contract and deploy to the testrpc network.

-Create another truffle project with a contract called GetDatetime and access DateTime Library via its deployed address.
+Create a child contract of GetDateTime called GetUpgradedDateTime to get hrs and mins as well.

 ## Business Rules

-* Get current day, month and year with the unix timestamp 1503282547
+* GetDateTime should store the right day, month and year values with the unix timestamp of 1503282547.
+* GetUpgradedDateTime should store the right day, month, yr, hr and mins value with the same unix timestamp 1503282547.

 ## Unit Test

-* current day should be 21, month should be 8, year should be 2017.
+* For GetDateTime contract, day should be 21, month should be 8, year should be 2017.
+* For GetUpgradedDateTime, day should be 21, month should be 8, year should be 2017, hrs should be 2 and mins should be 29.

+# Tutorial 4 - Crowd Funding Project

+Create a simple crowd funding platform for users to create, manage and fund projects.

+## Business Rules

+* Create a contract called Project and it needs to have an owner address, project name, project description, deadline in timestamp and amount to be raised in ether.
+* Create another contract called ManageProject to allow anyone to create, read, update and delete projects.
+Only the creator of the project can update and delete the project.
+* Anyone can fund any projects.
+* When a project funding and dateline is reached, it will self destruct, giving all the project ether to the owner.
+* If the dateline is reached and funding not fulfilled, let individual funders get their funds back.

+## Unit Tests

+# Tutorial 5 - The frontend

+Create a one-pager frontend for tutorial 4 (the crowd funding project).

+Users are expected to have metamask installed.

+## Business Rules

+* All users should see all projects in the browser.
+* All users can create new projects after filling in the compulsory fields.
+* All users can fund any projects using any amount of ether, but not greater than the fund limit set by the project creator.
+* Funded projects should be removed from the listings in the browser.

 # References